InMediCode/sram-axs-charger/README.md

 ![Housing unscrewed](images/housing%20unscrewed_web.png)

 ### Step 2: Opening the Charger
-**Method:** Use a tiny flathead screwdriver to carefully pry open the charger at the side seam.
+Use a tiny flathead screwdriver to carefully pry open the charger at the side seam.

 1. Locate the seam where the two halves of the charger housing meet
 2. Insert the tiny flathead screwdriver into the seam at the side of the charger